ORCID/public-data-sync/README.md

 ## Technical description

-This script will synchronize a given folder with the latest content available in the [Amazon S3](https://aws.amazon.com/es/s3) ORCID data dump repository.
+These scripts will synchronize a given folder with the latest content available in the [Amazon S3](https://aws.amazon.com/s3) ORCID data sync repository.
+The sync.py script will sync all public content available, the sync_modified.py script will sync only public content from records modified in the last hour.

 When the synchronization process starts, the script will create a set of folders that will contain all ORCID records distributed by the [checksum](http://support.orcid.org/knowledgebase/articles/116780-structure-of-the-orcid-identifier) of the ORCID ID.

-The first time this script runs all records will be copied over your local path, however, any subsequent executing of this script will synchronize the existing data and fetch only the records that have been modified or the ones that has been created since the last time.
+The first time these script run, all records will be copied over your local path, however, any subsequent executing of the scripts will synchronize the existing data and fetch only the records that have been modified or the ones that has been created since the last time.

 ## Quick setup